- Education and Science»

-DANELAW YEARS - 5: KNUT, A Great Dane: No Ransacking Viking, but an Empire Builder
+DANELAW YEARS - 5: KNUT SVEINSSON, A Great Dane: No Ransacking Viking, But An Empire Builder

 "AD 1016 - This year came King Cnut with a host and fleet of CLX ships, and Ealdorman Eadric [Streona] with him, over the Temese into Myrca at Craecilade [Cricklade, Mercia], and from there to Waeringthic shire [Warwickshire]..."